Frequently Asked Questions

 Dampfwerk follows traditional German processing & distilling methods using German copper stills, long fermentation cycles, and precision cuts.
 The focus is on fruit brandies, herbal liqueurs, gins & aquavits and botanical-forward spirits crafted with balance, purity, and structure.
 Are recipes are typically based on old traditional German recipes, some as old as 200-years.

-Where are your spirits produced
+Where are your spirits produced?

 Everything is produced at our family-owned distillery in St. Louis Park, Minnesota.
 We distill, blend, bottle, and label all products on-site, by hand.
 Check-in on us during the fruit processing season to see how twenty thousand pounds of pears turn into elegant pear brandy.
 Schedule your tour around it.